h3m1sh/AuctionItemDB-CLI/README.md

-# Auction Item Management CLI
+# Auction Item Management CLI and API

-A command-line interface (CLI) application for managing auction items.
-Built with Node.js, this tool allows you to add, find, update, remove, and list auction items in a MongoDB database.
+A command-line interface (CLI) and REST API application for managing auction items.
+Built with Node.js, this tool allows you to add, search, update, remove, and list auction items in a MongoDB database.

 ## Features

 - Add new auction items with title, description, starting price, and reserve price
-- Find auction items by title
+- Search auction items by keyword (matching title or description)
 - Update existing auction items
 - Remove auction items
 - List all auction items
 - Seed database with sample data
 - Environment variable configuration for database connection
+- RESTful API for programmatic access

 ## Prerequisites